 Ethernet has become the default data communications medium for industrial automation applications.
-In fact, Ethernet is often used to integrate video, voice, and high-rate industrial application data transfers into one network.
-Moxa switches come equipped with a redundant Gigabit Ethernet protocol called Gigabit Turbo Ring.
+In fact, Ethernet is often used to integrate video, voice, and highrate industrial application data transfers into one network.
+Moxa switches come equipped with a redundancy Gigabit Ethernet protocol called Gigabit Turbo Ring.
 With Gigabit Turbo Ring, if any segment of the network gets disconnected, your automation system will be back to normal in less than 300 ms (Turbo Ring) or 50 ms (Turbo Ring V2).

-NOTE Port trunking and Turbo Ring can be enabled simultaneously to form a backbone.
+- NOTE Port trunking and Turbo Ring, Turbo Ring V2, and Turbo Chain can be enabled simultaneously to form a backbone.
 Doing so will increase the bandwidth of the backbone, and also provide redundancy.
 For example, suppose that two physical ports, 1 and 2, are trunked to form trunk group Trk1, and then Trk1 is set as one Turbo Ring path.
 If port 1 gets disconnected, the remaining trunked port, port 2, will share the traffic.
-If ports 1 and 2 are both disconnected, the Turbo Ring will create a backup path within 300 ms.
+If ports 1 and 2 are both disconnected, then Turbo Ring will create a backup path within 300 ms. - NOTE Not all the firmware versions support port trunking with Turbo Ring V2 and Turbo Chain.
+Please check the firmware release note of each product to see what it supports.